c4lab/AML-WSI/README.md

  ## Using PyHIST for patches generation

- The model architecture and code is based on [PyHIST](https://github.com/manuel-munoz-aguirre/PyHIST).
+ This process and code is based on [PyHIST](https://github.com/manuel-munoz-aguirre/PyHIST).

-For every WSI:
+For single WSI:

     python pyhist.py --content-threshold 0.05 --output /path/to/your/output/directory --output-downsample 1 --save-patches --save-tilecrossed-image --info "verbose" /path/to/your/WSI

 For a WSI directory set:

     python /code/run_pyHIST.py

+## ROI and non-ROI detection

+The model architecture and code is based on [DenseNet121](https://doi.org/10.5281/zenodo.6373429).

+For all patches in a single WSI:

+    python /ROI_detection/main.py --predict-mode --report-excel /path/to/your/patches/directory/ --threshold 0.8 --output-dir /path/to/your/output/directory --down-scale 1 --batch-size 32

+For a WSI directory set:

+    python /code/run_ROI_detection.py